 In counseling with Debra L. Kaplan, you’ll make significant progress.
-You will decrease or extinguish self-defeating behaviors and you can finally make the change you’ve wanted in your life, whether that means giving up an addiction, resolving trauma, ending sexual compulsivity, or managing anxiety and depression.
+You will decrease or extinguish self-defeating behaviors and you can finally make the change you’ve wanted in your life, whether that means giving up an addiction, resolving trauma(s), ending sexual compulsivity and addictive behaviors, or managing anxiety and depression.

 Debra’s therapeutic style is supportive and encouraging.
 In individual and group therapy, you’ll work together on self-empowerment, increased self-esteem, and authentic self-efficacy.